Our holiday opening hours are: | |

 Your choice of destination will be a balance of many things - ease of access, country of choice, resort for your standard of skiing and more - but a bit of planning and your journey can net you considerable savings!

 Remember whatever vehicle you take to the continent, you must ensure it meets all the requirements for the countries you might visit or drive through.
 Whilst you will be OK with a set of snow chains in France, different rules apply in Switzerland, Germany and Austria.
-The AA have a great site with the latest information and we suggest a visit there to ensure you are up to date with all the rules and regulations.
+The AA have lots of information and we suggest a visit there to ensure you are up to date with all the rules and regulations.
 Please be aware some countries, such as Austria, require a vignette if you are using certain roads.

 Obviously the cheapest car to take is your own but, if it's not big enough, not reliable enough or is not suitable for some other reason, what are your options?